eslager/TGIS504_Winter2023/Lab7-instructions.md

 REVOKE INSERT ON TABLE table_name
   FROM readonlyuser;
 ```
+***note***: It seems some of you did not read the instructions above this code block very carefully and you executed this command, revoking privileges from the readonlyuser on your tables.
+Please note that you should not revoke insert privileges unless and until data collection is complete.
+Re-read the paragraphs preceding this code block to figure out how to fix your mistake.

 ### 6. Setting up a table for your Lab 6 data collection scenario